Learn about actual and potential costs

 How risky is the supply chain?

 Supply chain risk for flame arrestor suppliers is moderate.
 Volatile conditions in the upstream industries for both steel and aluminum can cause significant cost fluctuations for manufacturers, potentially leading to fluctuations in the price of flame arrestors.
-In addition, tariffs imposed on steel and aluminum inputs from China have further...
+In addition, tariffs imposed on steel and aluminum inputs from China further contribute...
 Subscribe to learn more.